 - 2495€ (minimum 4 skiers)

 Guiding with IFMGA mountain guide Federico Arletti, organization, all accommodations as mentioned in the program (Hotel, guest house Yurts), all meals, all transportations from/to Bishkek

 Flights, personal insurances, alcoholic drinks, personal equipment

-Kyrgyzstan… a fascinating country:
+Kyrgyzstan… a fascinating country in central Asia:

-Native Kyrgyz make up around 70% of the country’s population, with the remaining percentage made up mostly of Uzbeks and Russians.
+Native Kyrgyz make up around 70% of the country’s population.
+The remaining percentage made up mostly of Uzbeks and Russians.
 Kyrgyzstan gained its independence from the former Soviet Union in 1991.
-Many Kyrgyz today follow the nomadic traditions of their ancestors, erecting hand-crafted yurts in jailoos – the high mountain pastures above their villages – where they graze their animals and live for the summer.
+Many Kyrgyz today follow the nomadic traditions of their ancestors, erecting hand-crafted yurts in the high mountain pastures above their villages.
+There they graze their animals and live for the summer.

 - All food is prepared by local chefs.
 Our breakfast menu is Western-inspired, featuring omelets, frittatas, burritos, pancakes and french toast, and always the option of muesli or porridge.
 The dinner menu highlights traditional Kyrgyz cuisine.

 - Bishkek’s Manas airport is the main hub with relatively inexpensive international connections on Turkish and Pegasus (via Istanbul), Flydubai (via Dubai), Ukrainian International (via Kiev) and Aeroflot (via Moscow).

 - Around 60 nationalities can stay for 60 days or longer without a visa.
 Citizens of most major Western and former Soviet countries are included in those.